 There is no one typical Mediterranean diet.
 Many countries border the Mediterranean Sea and variations in the Mediterranean diet exist between these countries.
 However, according to the American Heart Association, traditional Mediterranean diets have the following characteristics in common:

 The American diet is characterized by:

 Unlike the typical American diet, the traditional Mediterranean diet is high in fiber and low in saturated fat.
 However, the Mediterranean diet is not necessarily low in total fat.
 But, the types of fats emphasized in the Mediterranean diet are "healthy" monounsaturated fats, like those found in olive oil, which do not raise cholesterol levels.

 Alongside the pyramid, water and wine are featured.
-Stay hydrated throughout the day with water, and drink wine in moderation (two drinks per day for men, and one drink per day for women).
+Stay hydrated throughout the day with water, and drink wine in moderation (2 drinks per day for men, and 1 drink per day for women).

 There has been a lot of research on the potential health benefits of following the Mediterranean diet.
 According to studies, this diet may offer these benefits: